AdilusPrimus/python-browser-coded-by-ai/README.md

 > Time will tell...

-This project will evolve in time by adding more and more features until this tiny browser resembles the ones we are used to. we'll br exploring with the AI how to buils an interface for ChatGPT, as the AI proposes to be interfaced.
+This project will evolve in time by adding more and more features until this tiny browser resembles the ones we are used to.
+We'll be exploring with the AI how to build a web browser that interfaces the ChatGPT (as inspired by other open source projects), following the AI's integration guidelines.

 **Please feel free to contribute ideas in the issues section of the repo**.